 The expanded facility’s estimated send-out capacity would be around 16 million tons of LNG per year.

-Yes, the facility is an expansion of the existing infrastructure.
+Yes, the facility is an expansion of Golden Pass LNG’s existing infrastructure.
 It will sit adjacent to, and be connected with, the existing terminal, and it will utilize the existing tanks, berths and pipeline infrastructure.
-The expansion project would leverage the facility's existing industrial footprint, minimizing environmental and community impact.
+The expansion project will leverage the existing industrial footprint, minimizing environmental and community effects.

 Yes, the terminal will maintain its existing import infrastructure.

 The proposed project required numerous federal, state and local permits before construction and operation could begin.
 Federal permits must be obtained from the Department of Energy and the Federal Energy Regulatory Commission.
 DOE permits are required for export shipments and under the Natural Gas Act.
 FERC has the final authority to approve the siting of facilities for import or export of natural gas.

-Golden Pass has received approval from FERC and from the DOE to export to nations that have Free Trade Agreements with the United States and Non-Free Trade Agreement countries.
+Golden Pass is authorized by FERC and the DOE to export to nations that have Free Trade Agreements with the United States and Non-Free Trade Agreement countries.